White Water Rafting Ottawa

 Checkout the video below of one of my adventures on the Ottawa River.

 Seasons, water levels and Rapids:

 The river is run-able as soon as the ice is gone and stops when the ice starts to form.
-In fact Paddletron will tell you he has Kayaked the Ottawa in the snow.
+In fact kayaking acquaintances have noted they have Kayaked the Ottawa in the snow!
 The commercial rafting season starts early May and goes until the end of September.

 Water level in the river varies throughout the season and even on a daily basis as dams along the Ottawa open and close resulting in changes in water level.
 Luckily there is no minimum water level.
 However, certain features perform differently depending on whether the water level is high or low.
 Low water actually makes some rapids perform better because high water can wash out features.

 There are many different features depending on which channel you are rafting, the water level and which path you take at a given set of rapids.
 The features are given names.
 Some of the rapid names are intimidating or amusing.
 The origins of some are based on events, some are unknown whilst other are based on myths.

 - Phil's Hole